-If you’re still shopping for a MUD codebase to get started on your world-building project for National Mud Builder’s Month, look no further.
+If you’re still shopping for a MUD codebase to get started on your world-building project, look no further.
 I’m going to introduce you into the shiniest of the ol’ crusty Diku’s out there.
 Dawn of Time may have very old-school roots, but it was improved upon lovingly for years by very talented programmers, builders, and community managers.
 I am biased as hell and for good reason.

 You Can Build a DOT World Without Changing The Hardcode – Dawn of Time’s superpowers come from its Editor tools.
 You can create, edit and delete everything you need for a dynamic world from inside the game world itself, without having to change the game engine’s programming at all.
 Here’s a list of DOT’s editors: